MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/player-stats-configure-2017.md

 ![](../images/omega/dev_center_player_stats_creators_leaderboard.png)

 The `Display name` field is what users will see in the GameHub.

 This string can be localized in the `Localize strings` section.
-Click `Show Options` in the `Localize strings` section to see details on how to localize these strings.
+To see details on how to localize these strings, in the `Localize strings` section, click `Show Options`.

 The `ID` field is the stat name and will be how you will refer to your stat when updating it from your title code.
-See the [Updating Stats](player-stats-updating.md) section below for more detail.
+For more detail, see the [Updating Stats](player-stats-updating.md) section below.

 The `Format` is the data format of the stat.